ddvega/rclone_sync/README.md

 rclone_sync will look for directories in your local folder.
 E.G `/home/david/pcloud`

-##### if you run the application without creating this folder, the application will create it for you and then exit.
+##### if you run the application without creating this folder, the application will create it for you.
 Once you have your local folder created, add directories to it.

 e.g
 ```